 Data Splitting

 Data splitting refers to dividing a single column into multiple columns.
 This is critical for analyzing the available data; splitting the single column into multiple columns can be useful to develop "training" and "testing" sets, for example.
-The "training" gets used for experimental analysis and making models, while the "testing" set is the untouched, "control" element.
+The "training" gets used for experimental analysis and making models, while the "testing" set is the untouched "control" element.
 Data splitting can be helpful with a large amount of data gathered over a significant amount of time.

 Data Summarization

 Data summarization is similar to data aggregation.
 It refers to the creation of different business metrics through the calculation of value totals.
-You could sum up the total revenue of all the sales made by the individual salespeople on your staff, then create sales metrics that reveal total sales for individual time periods.
+You could sum up the total revenue of all the sales made by the individual salespeople on your staff, then create sales metrics that reveal total sales for particular periods.

 Data Validation

-Data validation is the process of creating automated rules or algorithms that engage when the system encounters different data issues.
+Data validation is creating automated rules or algorithms that engage when the system encounters different data issues.
 Data validation helps ensure the accuracy and quality of the data you transform.
 For example, a rule could go into effect when the system finds that the first three fields in a row are empty (or NULL value).
 The rule might flag the row for the end-user to investigate later or stop the system from processing the row altogether.

 Format Revision